ASTEROID ASTROLOGY

 No. Destinn is a modern placement, named for a 20th century singer and read astrologically through the phonetic pun on destiny.
 The interpretations here reflect a contemporary working consensus among asteroid astrologers, not a classical tradition.
 Use her with tight orbs and only when she contacts luminaries, angles, the Midheaven, or Apollo.

-Compute Apollo, Vesta, Pallas, and nine other named asteroids in a single chart.
-Augurine's master calculator returns each placement's sign and house, giving you the vocational field under the destined-role framing this guide offers.
+Compute Apollo, Vesta, Pallas, and eleven other named asteroid bodies in a single chart.
+Augurine's master calculator returns each placement's sign and house, giving you vocational context around this reference-only guide.